 Source: Texas Workforce Commission, Tracer2

-San Antonio MSA Annual Averages
+San Antonio Annual Averages